sFractal-Podii/Blinky_haha_new/docs/setup.md

 ### Green Blink on the Raspberry pi

   Under this section we will explain a simple setup to make your raspberry pi blink Green.
 After compiling your code using the steps outlined under the getting started section,
-   1. Step 1, insert the burned micro SD card, in the Micro SD Card port
+   1. insert the burned micro SD card, in the Micro SD Card port
-   2. Step 2, power up your raspberry pi using your USB cable which you can connect to your laptop.
-The ACT LED on the raspberry pi will turn green.
+   2. power up your raspberry pi using your USB cable which you can connect to your laptop.
+The `ACT LED` on the raspberry pi will turn green.

 ### Inspecting in IEX

+To interact with the `blinker`, open an `IEx` prompt:

-  - CD into your nerves project(blinky_haha_new), make sure your target is exported and you are connected to your target device
+  1. CD into your nerves project(blinky_haha_new), make sure your target is exported and you are connected to your target device.
-  - Run ssh nerves.local(make sure you have a good internet connection) and an interactive shell will come up
+  2. Run `ssh nerves.local`(make sure you have a good internet connection) and an interactive shell will come up.

+  3. alias/import `BlinklyHahaNew.Blinker` module in the `IEx`

+     ```elixir
+     iex> import BlinklyHahaNew.Blinker

+     iex> disable()

+     iex> enable()
+     ```

+  Observe how the `LED` behaves.
+By default when the application is started, the LED is enabled it turns `green` .
+Invoking `disable()`, the `LED` is turned `OFF`.